 - sea salt and fresh ground black pepper, to taste

-- Heat a very large non-stick or cast-iron skillet over medium-high heat.
+- Preheat oven to 400°F. Heat a very large non-stick or cast-iron skillet over medium-high heat.
 Add the oil and let it heat up for 30 seconds.

 - Add the diced potatoes to the pan.
 Cook, stirring frequently, until they are almost tender, about 15-20 minutes.
 Then sprinkle the paprika, garlic powder, salt and pepper over the top.